Knowledge of Student Handbook

 - All required courses in the basic full-time curriculum (Lawyering Skills I and II, Civil Procedure, Contracts I and II, Criminal Law, Property1, Torts I and II; Professional Responsibility; and Constitutional Law I and II)2;

 - The Public Service Requirement;

 - The Upper Division Writing Requirement;

-- At least 183 hours of "Core"" Courses (Administrative Law; Advanced Civil Procedure; Business Organizations; Criminal Procedure: Constitutional Issues; Criminal Procedure: Judicial Process; Decedents' Estates and Trusts; Family Law (formerly Domestic Relations); Estate and Gift Taxation; Evidence; Federal Income Taxation of Individuals; Negotiable Instruments; and Secured Transactions);
+- At least 183 hours of "Core" Courses: Advanced Civil Procedure (last offering will be Fall 2017), Business Organizations, Criminal Procedure: Constitutional Issues, Criminal Procedure: Judicial Process, Decedents' Estates and Trusts, Family Law, Evidence and Secured Transactions;

 - Professional Skills Instruction or Experiential Learning; and

 - The Legal Profession Curriculum (effective 2011-12, updated in 2014-15).

 NOTE: Courses satisfying the above requirements may be changed from time to time, and the faculty may impose additional requirements for graduation.
 Please refer to the Graduation Checklists for your entering year (ULink log-in required).